-Our investor/non-employee directors are eligible to receive unrestricted company common stock having a value of \$40,000 at the time of grant which will be after the Annual Meeting.
-Mr. Keil, Mr. Avedisian, Mr. Gallagher and Mr. Levitan currently qualify as investor/non-employee directors.
+Pursuant to our director compensation program, our investor/non-employee directors are eligible to receive unrestricted Company common stock having a value of \$40,000 at the time of grant.
+Mr. Keil, Mr. Avedisian, Mr. Gallagher and Mr. Levitan, each an investor/non-employee director, received a lump sum grant on May 15, 2014.